Chinas Stock Connect To See More Trading Days Starting Next Week - UrduPoint

 China's Stock Connect To See More Trading Days Starting Next Week

-HONG KONG, (UrduPoint / Pakistan Point News - 21st Apr, 2023 ) :Enhancements to the trading calendars for China's Stock Connect program will take effect starting next Monday, bringing more trading opportunities to investors.
+HONG KONG, (UrduPoint / Pakistan Point News - 22nd Apr, 2023 ) ::Enhancements to the trading calendars for China's Stock Connect program will take effect starting next Monday, bringing more trading opportunities to investors.

 The adjustment will allow stock connect investors to trade on all days when both the mainland and Hong Kong markets are open, effectively helping investors better manage their risks, according to a previous filing by the Hong Kong Exchanges and Clearing Limited (HKEX).